Some items are only available on campus or will require authentication via EUID and Password at the point of use.

 See the RefWorks tab to set up your account and get started collecting references.
 Visit the RefWorks topic guide for video tutorials, and instructions for basic and advanced functions.

 Need help?
 Then use the library's Ask Us service.
-Get help from real people face-to-face, by phone, or by email.
+Get help from real people face-to-face, by phone, by email, or by live chat.